richelbilderbeek/cpp/content/CppDeclaration.md

     Practice 2.3. page 26: 'Declare only one variable in each declaration and provide a comment that explains the variable's purpose in the program.'
+5. Gottschling, Peter.
+Discovering Modern C++: An Intensive Course for Scientists, Engineers, and Programmers.
+Addison-Wesley Professional, 2015.
+    Chapter 1.2: 'Declare variables as late as possible, usually right before using them the first time and whenever possible not before you can initialize them'